Types of Payment Methods: The Essential Guide

 Cash

 It’s not possible to make online payments with cash and the number of ATMs in countries that are moving toward a cashless society is reducing.
-Many ATMs also charge a withdrawal fee, discouraging their use further.
+Many ATMs also charge a withdrawal fee, discouraging further use.

 Credit card

-A credit card allows a customer to pay for a product even if they don’t have money in their account.
-Instead, the customer’s bank covers the cost and the customer pays the bank later.
+With credit cards, customers can pay for a product even if they don’t have money in their account.
+The customer’s bank covers the cost and the customer pays the bank later.
 Some customers pay the minimum amount due each month, but others pay the full balance each month, to avoid owing interest.

-Credit cards are used online and for contactless in-store payments thanks to NFC mobile payment technology and EMV (Europay, Mastercard, and Visa) chip card technology.
-Cards are still a popular payment method in Spain and other countries like the UK where 68% of adults own at least one.
+Credit cards are used online and for contactless in-store payments thanks to NFC mobile payment and EMV (Europay, Mastercard, and Visa) chip card technology.
+Cards are still a popular payment method in Spain and in other countries like the UK, where there were 37.23 million active credit card accounts as of February 2025.

 So is it still important to accept card payments online and in person?
 Yes.
 But it shouldn’t be the only payment method available.